 You are expected to have your laptop for in-person meetings/quizzes, but you must remain on task!!

-If I find that you are off task during class, I will ask you to put your laptop away, and you may lose privileges for the rest of the semester.
-I may frequently ask that students stow away computers and participate directly with their physical texts, annotating the text directly and/or taking notes by hand to help prepare you for specific tasks and/or assignments.
+If I find that you are off task during class, I may call on you to contribute to the class discussion and/or email you privately about perceived disruption to the class.
+I expect that you will be participating directly with your required physical texts, annotating the texts directly and/or taking notes by hand to help prepare you for specific tasks and/or assignments.
 Please note that you must use the course texts specified in the syllabus, not electronic books or other version of our course texts.
 We all need to be on the same page during discussions.